OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Life_cycles_-_Administration.md

 In OpenOlat Administration, settings can be made for both the group life cycle and the user cycle.
 It is also possible to select certain group types and restrict the inactivation to these groups only.
-Basically, the life cycle can be defined in terms of inactivation, deletion and irrevocable deletion.
+Basically, the [group life cycle](Automatic_Group_Lifecycle.md) can be defined in terms of inactivation, deletion and irrevocable deletion.

 ## Users